The Digital Nomad Visa: The Truth Behind What it Takes To Work Remotely in Europe

 3. Items You Will Need to Apply for a Digital Nomad Visa

 Europe’s digital nomad visas are designed for Americans and other non-EU remote workers.
 Once your visa application is approved, you can stay for up to a year in the ‘Schengen’ – meaning any country in the European Union.
+In addition, most countries will let you renew your visa each year without needing to return to the U.S.

-- Proof of accommodation, a rental contract for the length of your stay
+- Proof of Accommodation: a rental contract

-- International health insurance covering at least €30,000 in medical expenses
+- International Health Insurance covering at least €30,000 in medical expenses

 4. How to Find a Place to Live to Satisfy Digital Nomad Visa Requirements